tglauch/DeepIceLearning/README.md

 This software package is designed to make Deep Learning applications in IceCube as easy as possible.
 It contains a set of scripts to generate training datasets from i3 files, train Deep Neural Networks and apply them to data.

-The main functionalities are provided by essentially three scripts and their corresponding submit files in the `/submit_scripts` folder
+The main functionalities are provided by essentially three scripts and their corresponding submit files in the `/submit_scripts` folder.
+Addtional configurations for the training and dataset defintions can be done using the config files in `/config`.
+Finally networks can be defined using the Keras functional API (see examples in `/networks/`).
+In addition to the model definition python dictionaries are used in order to define the output and input features as well as transformations applied on them.

 # 1. create_dataset.py